Sam-Cesar/JavaScriptCourse/README.md

 # JavaScriptCourse
- Trying to learn more about GitHub while doing the exercises to learn JavaScript
+ Trying to learn more about GitHub while doing the exercises to learn JavaScript.
+ Feel free to come here and see some basic systems that I create with JavaScript.